paigen11/movie-demo-1/README.md

 ## Project Details

-This is the first demo created for the conference talk: "Responsive Web Design with ReactJS."
+This is the first demo created for the conference talk: ["Responsive Web Design with ReactJS"](https://drive.google.com/open?id=1Nk91wj1h0Y8PjlKnicuw7LMDKqES9NUF).
 It demonstrates how a non-responsive ReactJS movie database website results in a less than stellar user experience at anything besides a desktop-sized application.

 ## Technologies of Note Powering This App